lilyinstarlight/MCP/README.md

 Edit `config.py` to match your directory structure and preferences.
 Below is a list of the preferences and what they mean.
 - `prefix` folder is mandatory and should be the folder set aside for Armagetron servers.
 - `sources` folder is optional and contains the source code to the server software to allow server creation.
-- `api` folder is also optional and contains the scripting API (in the `api` folder of the project).
+- `api` folder is also optional and contains the scripting library (in the `scripting` folder of the project).
 - `user` is the user under which the servers (and scripts) will run.
 - `address` is the address for which the server will accept requests but generally, you do not need to set this.
 - `port` is the port on which the HTTP server will listen.
 If there is another web server running on the computer, you can change this port to something other than `80` then have the web server proxy an address to that port.